-“must”
+"must"

-“must not”
+"must-not"

-As the attribution statement value is a policy enumeration string, it MUST be in uppercase.
+As the attribution statement value is a policy enumeration string, it MUST be lowercase.

-If the attribution statement value is set to “must”, then the recipient MUST ensure that any threat intelligence that refers to the IEP MUST maintain attribution of the threat intelligence to the producer when the threat intelligence is re-shared.
+If the attribution statement value is set to "must", then the recipient MUST ensure that any information that refers to the IEP MUST maintain attribution of the information to the producer when the information is re-shared.

-If the attribution statement value is set to “must not”, then the recipient MUST ensure that any threat intelligence that refers to the IEP MUST NOT attribute the threat intelligence to the producer in any way when the threat intelligence is re-shared.
+If the attribution statement value is set to "must-not", then the recipient MUST ensure that any information that refers to the IEP MUST NOT attribute the information to the producer in any way when the information is re-shared.

-If the attribution statement value is set to “may”, then it is up to the recipient if they wish to attribute the threat intelligence to the producer when the threat intelligence is re-shared.
+If the attribution statement value is set to "may", then it is up to the recipient if they wish to attribute the information to the producer when the information is re-shared.

-obfuscate-affected-parties
+obfuscate_affected_parties

-The obfuscate-affected-parties statement allows the provider to communicate if the consumer needs to obfuscate the identities of the affected parties contained within the threat intelligence if the threat intelligence is re-shared.
+The obfuscate_affected_parties statement allows the provider to communicate if the consumer needs to obfuscate the identities of the affected parties contained within the information if the information is re-shared.

-The obfuscate-affected-parties statement MUST be a JSON name/value pair.
-The obfuscate-affected-parties statement MUST be included in an IEP.
-The obfuscate-affected-parties statement name MUST be the JSON string “obfuscate-affected-parties”, and it must be in lowercase.
+The obfuscate_affected_parties statement MUST be a JSON name/value pair.
+The obfuscate_affected_parties statement MUST be included in an IEP.
+The obfuscate_affected_parties statement name MUST be the JSON string "obfuscate_affected_parties", and it must be in lowercase.